daitq2310/SwiftCodingConvention/README.md

 # Swift Conding Convention

 This style guide is used in Viettel Digital.
-This may be different from others you may see.
+This may be different from others you have seen.

 ## Table of Contents